jacobmarshall-pkg/bugsnag-js/README.md

 A bunch of small re-implementations of the Bugsnag JS notifier for modern web apps.

+**Please be warned, this module is currently unstable and untested.
+Please do not use in production unless you know the limitations.**

 This module is also useful for embedding into smaller libraries, frameworks, or SDKs which wish to report their own errors.
+It does not automatically notify when there are errors uncaught on the page, you are expected to bring that functionality along with you.

 ## Example